 Money and Banking

-We do not encourage students to open up an Italian bank account.
-It is best to use their U.S. bank account.
+It is best for students to use their U.S. bank account.
 Students will be able to withdraw money from any ATM in Europe (as long as the account has a debit card instead of an ATM card).
 You should check with your bank to make sure that the student’s debit/credit card will work overseas, and find out the fees associated with using the account internationally (do the same with any credit cards).
-In the past former students from the program recommended withdrawing the maximum amount allowed from ATMs while in Rome, and then keeping their cash in their bedrooms while bringing out only the amount that they need each time they leave home.
-This will save on ATM fees.
 You should also check to see if your bank is partnered with any European banks.
 Usually in that case, students can use the partner’s ATMs for free or for a very low fee.
 Credit/ Debit cards are not as widely accepted in certain European countries as they are in the U.S. People tend to use cash more frequently.
 Students should make sure that they are signed up for web banking for all accounts that they will be using overseas.
 That way they can monitor any fees that are being charged, as well as know their balance in American dollars.
 When using ATMs in Europe, all information and dispensed currency will be in Euros.
 Check www.xe.com for the current currency conversion.

 Living in Europe for four months can be very expensive.
 Students have reported spending anywhere from $4000 – $7500.
 It is very important that students are conscious of their money from the very first week.
 It is easy for students not to think about their budget until they realize that they have gone through half of it in the first month.